donaldRwilliams/GGMncv/README.md

 > estimates such as arise from penalized estimation methods (p.18,
 > Goeman, Meijer, and Chaturvedi 2018)

-Thus, at this time, confidence intervals are not provided for the partial correlations <span id="a2">[\[2\]](#f2)</span>.
-These do not use the bootstrap (Zhang, Ren, and Chen 2018)\].
 However, **GGMncv** does include the so-called variable inclusion “probability” for each relation (see p.
 1523 in Bunea et al. 2011; and Figure 6.7 in Hastie, Tibshirani, and Wainwright 2015).
 These are computed using a non-parametric bootstrap strategy.

 ### Variable Inclusion “Probability”